philtelco/philtelco.github.io/about.md

 Probably!
 Please reach out to us via our [contact page](../contact)!

 All payphones we utilized will either be acquired from donations or the used market.
 Contrary to anything you may have heard, it is perfectly legal to own/buy/sell a payphone as a private individual or organization.

+### Are there other projects like this?

+[Futel](https://futel.net){:target="_blank"} is a Portland, Oregon-based phone company started in 2014 by Karl Anderson.
+Futel currently operates twelve free-to-use phones (both payphones and armored phones) within Oregon, Washington, and Michigan, including one at Right 2 Dream Too, a self-managed houseless encampment in Portland.
+Fore more information, visit

+[Talk To Me](http://talktomenyc.com/){:target="_blank"} is a network of five public payphones located in each of the five boroughs of New York City, that only call each other.
+Participants who pick up a TTM receiver set the other four ringing, inviting passing New Yorkers to answer the call.
+Upon connection, two unsuspecting strangers are thrust into conversation and left to navigate a serendipitous interaction with their neighbor.
+Talk To Me was launched in June 2022 by Jordan Seiler.
+For more information visit

 ### How does the PhilTel network work?